Telmisartan and Hydrochlorothiazide

 Because clinical studies are conducted under widely varying conditions, adverse reaction rates observed in the clinical studies of a drug cannot be directly compared to rates in the clinical studies of another drug and may not reflect the rates observed in practice.

-Telmisartan and Hydrochlorothiazide tablet has been evaluated for safety in more than 1700 patients, including 716 treated for hypertension for longer than 6 months and 420 for more than 1 year.
+Telmisartan and Hydrochlorothiazide tablets have been evaluated for safety in more than 1700 patients, including 716 treated for hypertension for longer than 6 months and 420 for more than 1 year.
 Adverse reactions have been limited to those that have been previously reported with telmisartan and/or hydrochlorothiazide.

 Adverse reactions occurring at an incidence of ≥2% in patients treated with telmisartan/hydrochlorothiazide and at a greater rate than in patients treated with placebo, are presented in Table 1 [see Clinical Studies (14)].